Volunteer With Tri-Lakes Cares!

 There are several groups in our community that continue to support our efforts to help those in need in our community!
 Monument Hill Kiwanis supports the Empty Bowls Dinner & Silent Auction; they also help with Thanksgiving and Christmas distribution; and coordinate the delivery of the food from Harvest of Love.
 The Boy and Girl Troops of America also contribute to Tri-Lakes Cares.
 Many churches, businesses and organizations throughout the surrounding community support Tri-Lakes Cares’ mission.
 If your group is interested in doing a project with TLC, please contact us!

 Tri-Lakes Cares hosts two youth volunteer projects per year.
-The first youth volunteer project will take place in October of 2020, which is our TLC Youth Canned Food Drive, and the second youth project will take place in Spring of 2021.
+The first youth volunteer project took place in October of 2020, which is our TLC Youth Canned Food Drive, and the second youth project will take place in Spring of 2021.
 Check back in early spring to learn more about that project!
 These projects are designed for youth to achieve their required civic hours.

 Contact our Volunteer Coordinator to learn more!